Checkout Optimization: 20 Best Ways to Recover Lost Sales

 You wouldn’t hand over YOUR credit card to a stranger, would you?
 So, if you want shoppers to trust you, don’t ask for payment information upfront.

 Instead, ease into it.
-Get less sensitive information like the customer’s name and email address first.
+Get the customer’s name and email address before asking for a credit card number.

 8. Use Live Chat

 Live chat has become an essential customer service tool.
-And it’s proven to increase conversions.
 That’s because customers who have the chance to ask questions are more likely to buy when you answer those questions.

 And there’s a bonus.
 When you know the questions customers ask before the sale, you can include those answers in your marketing material.
 That’ll make your product pages even more effective, and make more customers want to buy.